zhouconghao/zhouconghao/README.md

 <div align="center">
-<h2> Hi there 👋 </h2>
+<h1> Hi!
+It's Zhou here! 👋 </h1>

 Welcome to my GitHub page where I store my code!

 I am a physics graduate student at UC Santa Cruz.
 More info about me can be found at [zch.info](www.zch.info).

 ### Projects